The Vice-Chancellor's Colloquium

 The Vice-Chancellor’s Colloquium

-In Hilary term 2026, the Vice-Chancellor's Colloquium will be offered for two distinct themes: climate change and artificial intelligence.
+In Hilary term 2026, the Vice-Chancellor's Colloquium offered two distinct themes: climate change and artificial intelligence.

 The Vice-Chancellor's Colloquium is a unique, interdisciplinary, extra-curricular offering for all undergraduates at the University of Oxford.